$3,100,000Pressure sore death

 Common Locations of Stage 4 Ulcers in Nursing Home Residents

-Stage 4 sores develop in areas where bone and skin are in constant contact with a surface, leading to prolonged pressure and tissue damage.
-Nursing home patients who are bedridden or have limited mobility are at the highest risk, but where do stage 4 sores present themselves on the body?
+Stage 4 bedsores develop in areas where bone and skin are in constant contact with a surface, leading to prolonged pressure and tissue damage.
+Nursing home patients who are bedridden or have limited mobility are at the highest risk, but where do stage 4 bedsores present themselves on the body?

-- Tailbone and buttocks – The most common area for a stage 4 ulcer due to prolonged sitting or lying down.
+• Tailbone and buttocks – The most common area for a stage 4 bedsore due to prolonged sitting or lying down.

-Without frequent movement, pressure relief, and skin monitoring, these areas are vulnerable to deep, stage 4 wounds that reach subcutaneous tissues and expose muscle, tendons, and bone, leading to severe pain and infection risks.
+Without frequent movement, pressure relief, and skin monitoring, these areas are vulnerable to deep, stage 4 bedsores that reach subcutaneous tissues and expose muscle, tendons, and bone, leading to severe pain and life-threatening infection risks.

 Causes of Stage 4 Pressure Ulcers in Nursing Facilities

-It’s important to keep in mind that stage 4 pressure ulcers do not develop overnight.
+It’s important to keep in mind that stage 4 bedsores do not develop overnight.
 They are the result of prolonged neglect and inadequate care.
 When nursing home staff fail to take proper precautions, minor abrasions can escalate into deep, lethal wounds.

 Nursing Home Neglect and Understaffing

 Often, the blame for severe pressure injuries can fall on nursing home staff who fail to deliver the suitable care their residents need.
-Examples of abuse causing stage 4 pressure ulcers include:
+Examples of abuse causing stage 4 bedsores include:

-- Inadequate wound dressing allows minor pressure sores to worsen into stage 4-grade sores instead of healing.
+• Inadequate wound dressing allows minor bedsores to worsen into stage 4 instead of healing.

 Bacterial Infections

-Not treating even minor pressure sores makes them highly susceptible to bacterial infections, including MRSA, Staph, and E. coli.
-Once infected, a minor pressure ulcer can rapidly deteriorate into a stage 4 sore, leading to:
+Failing to seek medical attention for bedsores makes them highly susceptible to bacterial infections, including MRSA, Staph, and E. coli.
+Once infected, a minor pressure ulcer can rapidly deteriorate into a stage 4 bedsore, leading to:

 Health Conditions